Four Plastic-Free Easter Crafts for Schools

 DIY Paper Egg Baskets

 You can make your own egg baskets out of paper or card to save the use of plastic even further.
-It can then be adding to the paper recycling when no longer needed or stored for safe keeping by proud mum and dads.
+It can then be added to the paper recycling when no longer needed or stored for safekeeping by proud mums and dads.

 Easter Bunny Baskets Form the Craft Train